 - 6.1 A team constitutes three or four Athletes.
-One team member may be from another State or Nation only if the State has insufficient Athlete numbers available. - 6.2 The teams Competitions are restricted to one team from each State, nominated by the State Branches. - 6.3 The teams Competition will be conducted in conjunction with the first qualifying Competition and the first round of the second qualifying Competition for the final rounds of the Championships. - 6.4 Additional prizemoney may be awarded for the teams Competition in addition to the prizemoney offered for the second qualifying Competition. - 6.5 The teams classes are restricted to one team from each State, nominated by the State Branches.
+One team member may be from another State or Nation only if the State has insufficient Athlete numbers available. - 6.2 The teams Competitions are restricted to one team from each State, nominated by the State Branches. - 6.3 The teams Competition will be conducted in conjunction with the first qualifying Competition and the first round of the second qualifying Competition. - 6.4 Additional prizemoney may be awarded for the teams Competition in addition to the prizemoney offered for the second qualifying Competition. - 6.5 The teams' classes are restricted to one team from each State, nominated by the State Branches.
 If there is a visiting National Federation team, an Australian Team will be selected.
-The national teams will compete against each other. - 6.5.1 Each state will nominate a team manager/Chef de Equipe - 6.5.2 Teams must be nominated a day prior to the teams' Competition, - 6.5.3 Athletes in the team's Competition will take their place in the normal draw for Competition two. - 6.6 At the conclusion of the second qualifying Competition the best three scores from each round are added together to determine the team score.
-In the event of tie for first or any subsequent places the time taken in the first round of the second qualifying Competition for the three scores used will be added together, the team with the fastest time will be placed in front of teams with equal Penalties.
-There will be no Jump-off against the clock.
+The national teams will compete against each other.

+- 6.5.1 Each state will nominate a team manager/Chef de Equipe - 6.5.2 Teams must be nominated a day prior to the teams' Competition, - 6.5.3 Athletes in the team's Competition will take their place in the normal draw for qualifying Competitions one and two. - 6.6.1 At the conclusion of the first qualifying Competition the best three scores (as per individual scoring system) from each team are added together to give the team score. - 6.6.2 At the conclusion of the first round of the second qualifying competition the best three scores (as per individual scoring system) from the team athletes will be added to the team's points from the first qualifying competition.